Save time and set yourself up for success with our top meal prep tips:

 ✓ Invest in storage containers: Pyrex glassware with lids are our favorite.
 They’re so functional because you can easily see what you have in the fridge, re-heat food in them and they’re dishwasher safe.
 Investing in storage containers is not only ESSENTIAL when it comes to meal prep, it allows you to properly portion out your leftovers throughout the week.
 (Quick tip if using storage baggies: Sucking the air out before closing a zip-loc bag can increase your shelf life.
 You can even wash and re-use your storage bags a few times.)

-✓ Main Dish: Choose 2 SIMPLE meals that you can rotate.
+✓ Main dish: Choose two or three meals that you can rotate.
 One-pot dishes, crock-pot meals, meals that can be baked in the oven or on the grill ROCK because they require little attention and next to no cleanup.
 Save fancier meals for the weekend.

 ✓ Lunches: Consider choosing one easy-to-pack lunch such as tuna salad or grilled chicken for open-faced sandwiches, wraps or to top salads.
 We have a wonderful chicken salad and tuna salad recipe for you!

-✓ Sides: Choose 1-2 vegetables that compliment your meals and can be grilled, baked or roasted such as brussel sprouts, green beans and zucchini.
+✓ Sides: Choose one or two vegetables that compliment your meals and can be grilled, baked or roasted, such as brussel sprouts, green beans and zucchini.

 ✓ Wash: Whether it’s prep day or not, wash all your fruits and veggies as soon as you get home from the grocery store, BEFORE putting them away.